TechSaq/Rock-Paper-Scissor/README.md

 Game Rules:
 -Rock beats Scissor.
--Paper bets Rock
+-Paper beats Rock
 -Scissor beats Paper

 For eg : If user enters Scissor and computer select Paper the user wins since Scissor beats Paper.
-         If both user and computer select same value the it is draw.
+         If both user and computer select same value then it is draw.

 Enjoy and play!!
 Let's see whether you can beat computer.
 Test your Luck